Nataša Vučković: Council of Europe (2007–16)

 Vučković was a part of Serbia's delegation to the Parliamentary Assembly of the Council of Europe (PACE) from 2007 to 2016.
-She was first appointed as a substitute delegate in 25 June 2007 and was promoted to full delegate status on 11 April 2011.
+She was first appointed as a substitute delegate on 25 June 2007 and was promoted to full delegate status on 11 April 2011.
 In the PACE, she served in caucus with the Socialist Group.

 Vučković held several prominent roles in the PACE, including vice-president of the assembly (2012–13), chair of the committee on rules of procedure, immunities, and institutional affairs (2013–15), and vice-chair of the committee on the election of judges to the European Court of Human Rights (2015–16).
 For her entire term in the PACE, she was a full committee member on legal affairs and human rights.
 She also served terms as vice-chair (2007–11) and first vice-chair (2012–16) of the Socialist Group.

 In 2013, she submitted a report (adopted by the PACE) to deprive Ukrainian politician Serhiy Vlasenko of his mandate and recognize Andriy Shevchenko in his place.
 In April of the following year, she announced the PACE's plans to monitor the upcoming presidential election in Ukraine, noting that it was important for delegates to visit as many regions of the country as possible.

 In June 2015, Vučković was chosen as a special PACE rapporteur to Turkey, in which capacity she co-authored a report that was strongly critical of the functioning of democratic institutions in that country.